WHEN LIFE GIVES YOU KUMQUATS… MAKE LION’S MANE MARMALADE!

-Though kumquats are full of vitamin C, we find them just a little bit too sour to enjoy lots of them raw.
+Though kumquats are full of vitamin C, we find them just a bit too sour to enjoy lots of them raw.
 So, what do you do when you have your kumquat trees exploding with these healthy orange balls?
 Exactly, you turn them into marmalade.
-Which is super easy by the way, and what’s even better is that you can make your morning toast even more Magick by adding some Lion’s Mane Latte to your marmalade for that extra focus and concentration – the perfect way to start your day!
+Which is super easy by the way, and what’s even better is that you can make your morning toast even more amazing by adding some Lion’s Mane Latte to your marmalade for that extra focus and concentration – the perfect way to start your day!

 - 2 cups of sliced and pitted kumquats